emacsmirror/emacsshot/README.md

 # Hints<a id="sec-5"></a>

 There is elpa-package 'screenshot' which allows to pick windows with the mouse, even windows from non-Emacs (!) programs.
+See
+<http://melpa.org/#/screenshot>.
 BTW 'screenshot' has even more!

 emacsshot only takes images of Emacs.

+# History<a id="sec-6"></a>

+201501071941 New function to take snapshot of a window.